Table Design «Prev Next»

 When entering information, here is what the input mask for the field will look like.

-In the next lesson, you will learn how to set up fields that display Combo Box and List Box controls for data input.
+In the next lesson, you will learn how to set up fields and controls that use Combo Boxes and List Boxes to standardize data input even further.

 Input Masks - Exercise